zhangzhics/CITS5503_Sem2/assignments.md

 [15] Name 3 of the keys that you would find in a Policy.
 Explain their role.
 An example of a key is “Version” that specifies the version of the policy syntax and is normally “Version”: “2012-10-17”

-## Week 6
+## Week 8

 [16] Discuss the reasons why you would use Application Load Balancing and how this would be set up to load balance a Python Django application.
 Specifically, describe the configuration of the Listener and Target Group running the Python Django application.

 [17] Describe 2 ways in which security is implemented in AWS networks at the network level.
 What are the similarities and differences between these 2 security implementations?

-## Week 8
+## Week 9

 [18] When an EC2 instance is created in AWS, it is assigned to a region and a Virtual Private Cloud (VPC).
 Describe how network addresses are allocated to a VPC and sub-networked when an EC2 instance is created.
 How is the EC2 connected to other machines and to the Internet?

 [19] What is DevOps and describe how you would implement the automation of creation of machines, configuration of software and deployment of application programs using AWS.

-## Week 9
+## Week 10

 [20] Describe the 3 different types of Machine Learning Models that AWS Machine Learning allows you to use and describe examples of the types of questions you could answer with each one.

 [21] Describe the different ways in which a Microservice Architecture can be implemented on AWS and what the benefits of this approach might be.
 How could authentication and authorisation be handled in this approach?

-## Week 10
+## Week 11

 [22] You have been asked to create a project plan for the new machine learning model your company has asked you to build.
-List the main tasks and sub-tasks you would need to complete to create the model on AWS. [b] [5 points] How would you measure the accuracy of the model you created?
+List the main tasks and sub-tasks you would need to complete to create the model on AWS.
+How would you measure the accuracy of the model you created?